Advanced Finance

 Consider the following example:

-Giacomo's GmbH borrowed per share but then the firm faced hard itmes and market value of its assets fell to .
+Giacomo's GmbH borrowed per share but then the firm faced hard times and market value of its assets fell to .

 Giacomo's Bond and stock prices fell respectively to and .

-If Giacomo's debt were due and payable now, the frm could not pay the originally borrowed, it would default leaving bondholders with assets worth USD 30 and shareholders with nothing.
+If Giacomo's debt were due and payable now, the firm could not pay the originally borrowed, it would default leaving bondholders with assets worth USD 30 and shareholders with nothing.

-However... the reason the stock ahs a market value of $3 CHF£ is that the debt is NOT due immediately, but oneyear fromm now.
+However... the reason the stock has a market value of $3 CHF£ is that the debt is NOT due immediately, but one year from now.

-But, Giacoo is not compeòlled to repay the debt at maturity, why?
+But, Giacomo is not compelled to repay the debt at maturity, why?

-• If the value of assets : the value of the assets is less that it owens to the bondholders.
-THerefore, it will exercise its option to defulat on the debt and the debtholders will receive the assets.
+• If the value of assets : the value of the assets is less than it owes to the bondholders.
+Therefore, it will exercise its option to default on the debt and the debtholders will receive the assets.

 So, Giacomo's GmbH issued a safe bond, but at the same time acquired an option to sell the firm’s assets to the bondholders for the amount of the debt.
 The exercise price is for this bond, e.g., the face value of the bond